 Why you should stay away from Unseen.is - joepie91's Ramblings It took a bit longer than I expected before I had the time to make this post, but here it finally is.
 Not too long ago, I ran across some Anonymous-related Twitter accounts promoting Unseen.is.
 Unseen is, in their own words, a "private and secure messaging, calling and e-mail application" - which seems great, but really isn't.
 As it turns out, there are plenty of reasons why you shouldn't ever use them.

 What Is Deep Packet Inspection?
 It’s easy to turn a deaf ear to the controversy surrounding recent copyright protection bills like the Stop Online Piracy Act (SOPA) or the PROTECT IP Act, which threatened to curtail free speech on the Internet by allowing the U.S. Department of Justice to blacklist and block access to websites suspected of copyright infringement.
 Most of us don’t visit websites suspected of illegally distributing copyrighted material, so blocking us from accessing them seems harmless.
+But should your ISP ever be legally obligated to prevent you from accessing restricted websites, it will have to find a way to monitor your online activity, and that could cause your privacy to be compromised if your ISP employs deep packet inspection tools to keep tabs on you.
 To understand how deep packet inspection works and the potential threat it poses to your privacy, you need to know that your PC packages all the information you send and receive online into packets of data.
-When your Internet service provider engages in deep packet inspection, it uses powerful software from vendors like Procera Networks to scan all of the data packets that pass through its network.

 25 clever ideas to make life easier - StumbleUpon Via: amy-newnostalgia.blogspot.com Why didn’t I think of that?!
 We guarantee you’ll be uttering those words more than once at these ingenious little tips, tricks and ideas that solve everyday problems … some you never knew you had!
 (Above: hull strawberries easily using a straw).
 Via: apartmenttherapy.com Why and How iOS Apps Are Grabbing Your Data Early last week the personal diary app Path became the fulcrum of a massive discussion about how cavalier mobile apps are getting with harvesting your, presumably, personal information.
 Path was found by a developer to send the entire contents of its users Address Books, where, it was uncovered, it was being stored locally.
 Predictably, when privacy issues are concerned, there was an outcry about how Path handled the data, and many decried it for being underhanded or even flat out lying about its procedures.
 But, as with most things, there is a bigger story here and it turns out that what Path was doing was far from out of the ordinary.
 In fact, according to independent testing shared with The Next Web by developer Paul Haddad of Tapbots, many apps that are far more popular than Path are transmitting your data, and many of them have been doing it completely without your knowledge or consent until the Path story blew up, forcing them to immediately update their apps.
 No easy answer